hackle/blogger/src/raw/use-functions-keep-it-open.md

 It simply wraps around `Serialize`, a field of type `Func<object, string>`.
 ANY function of this type can be assigned to `Serialize`, no matter what class or interface it lives in.
 That's why we could configure to use library D for library B and library C; in another word, `Serialize` is OPEN.
 If library B and library C both require `Func<object, string>`, there is no need to implement two interfaces; we simply pass along `LibD.Serialize`.

 Are interfaces first-class?
-Well, can a class conditionally implement an interface?
-Usually not.
+From the angle of "implementing" an interface, usually, a class cannot conditionally implement an interface.
 So NO is most likely the answer.

 # recommendations

 If you are authoring a library, either for public or private use, think about library / package dependencies.

 Firstly, there should be rigour in deciding what should be considered a dependency?
 Is it foundational to the functionality?
-Or is it something the library **uses** and can be swapped out for something else?
+Or is it non-essential, but something the library **uses** and can be swapped out for something else?

 Understanding once a dependency is introduced, the constraints can be carried on to the users, and can further constrain their options and make their lives hard.

 Think twice before you require your users,

 - to use a specific version of another library
-- not nearly as bad, to implement a interface to satisfy requirements
+- (not nearly as bad) to implement an interface to satisfy requirements
 - worst of all, to require the use of opinionated dependency injector / IoC container to wire up the interfaces and implementations in order to use the library

 Instead,